Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-24-tm-admin_en.md

 ---
 layout: doc
-title: Tasking Manager 3 Project Creation
+title: Tasking Manager Project Creation
-permalink: /en/coordination/tasking-manager3-project-admin/
+permalink: /en/coordination/tm-admin/
 lang: en
 category: coordination
 ---

-# OSM Tasking Manager Project Creation and Administration
+# Tasking Manager Project Creation and Administration

-**This guide describes the current version of the Tasking Manager.
-If the user interface of the version you use looks different from the one described here then you should consult [the manual for the previous version](/en/coordination/tasking-manager-project-admin)**
+**If the user interface of the version you use looks different from the one described here then you should consult [our version overview](/en/coordination/tm-disambiguation)**

 Section Index
 -------------